jbecker7/Bolgokon/README.md

 ### 1. File Sorter

-File Sorter is a boiled down version of File Hoarder Fiesta, the "acclaimed" C++ app I made last week to clean up my screenshots.
+File Sorter is a boiled down version of [File Hoarder Fiesta](https://github.com/jbecker7/FileHoarderFiesta), the "acclaimed" C++ app I made last week to clean up my screenshots.
 Simply pick the directory you want to clean up, and it will quickly move all of the files that contain "Screenshot" into a folder called Images in the same directory.

 ## Videos Menu

 ### 1. Video Markdown

-Video Markdown is also an improved version of a C++ app I have made in the last week lol.
+Video Markdown is an improved version of [VQ2M](https://github.com/jbecker7/VideoQueue2Markdown/tree/main), another small a C++ app I have made in the last week lol.
 Choose the directory where you store your video files and it will quickly generate a convenient markdown to-do list called `video_queue.md`

 ## Misc Menu